Serlorm/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that lists all files in long format
+ A script that prints the type of the file named iamafile